|

 SWCPC 559 E1

-Contains image of Garland Wolfe, Add and Estelle Jones, Joe and Ethel
+Contains image of Garland Wolfe, Add and Estelle Jones, Joe and Ethel Jones

-late 1970s.
+the late 1970s.

 Parks, C. E.

-Photograph collection, 1909-1915
+Photograph Collection, 1909-1915

 2 copy prints

-Consists of an exterior view of C. E. Parks' home in 1909, with five
+Consists of an exterior view of C. E. Parks' home in 1909, with five children,

-children, two who have been identified as Fern and Lester Parks, shown standing in front
+two who have been identified as Fern and Lester Parks, shown standing in front

 of the house.
-A second photograph features a gushing irrigation well -- one of Lubbock's
+A second photograph features a gushing irrigation well -- one of

-first.
+Lubbock's first.

-C. E. Parks, a grain and real estate dealer, served on the first Lubbock, Texas, City
+C. E. Parks, a grain and real estate dealer, served on the first Lubbock, Texas,

-Council in 1909.
+City Council in 1909.
 He became mayor in 1917 and was reelected to office twice.

 Parks, Don